Introduction

 Because RaMP-DB combines pathways from multiple sources, pathways may be represented more than once (e.g., the TCA cycle is represented in many databases).
 Further, due to the hierarchical nature of pathways and because Fisher’s testing assumes pathways are independent, subpathways and their parent pathways may appear in a list.

-To help group together pathways that represent similar biological processes, we have implemented a clustering algorithm that groups pathways together if they share analytes in common.
+To help group together pathways that represent same or similar biological processes, we have implemented a clustering algorithm that groups pathways together if they share analytes in common.

 clusters <- findCluster(filtered.pathways.enriched,